Moonriderx/Java-MVC-Calculator/README.md

 # Java-MVC-Simple-Calculator
-A very simple calculator app following the model view controller structure
+A very simple app that sums two numbers following the model-view controller structure